Exercises for Arthritis

 Exercises for Rheumatoid Arthritis in the Hands

 Use the above Exercises for Rheumatoid Arthritis in the Hands.
-Healing comes from relaxation so sit in a sauna, steam room or jacuzzi and let the heat increase your circulation.
+Healing comes from relaxation so sit in a sauna, steam room or Jacuzzi and let the heat increase your circulation.
 Contrast showers are great too.
 Sit in the sauna for 5-10 minutes, then take a cold shower, as cold as you can for 3 minutes, then go back into the sauna.
 Repeat three times (3 hot, followed by 3 cold.)
 Getting some correct posture training will help teach you how to sit, stand and move more efficiently and take loads of stress off of your joints and place them on your muscles by using proper body mechanics.

 Do what feels best for you, you know better than anyone else what works for you.
-Try a couple of these exercises and postures and get recommendations from your local friends and neighbors as to which ones and which local instructors provide the best results for them.
+Try a couple of these exercises for arthritis relief and postures and get recommendations from your local friends and neighbors as to which ones and which local instructors provide the best results for them.
 Yoga is a proven arthritis exercise for arthritis (osteoarthritis and rheumatoid arthritis) that is typically joint friendly.
 You should be able to find a class in your local gym or even senior center.

 Exercises for SI Joint Pain